-- so far as he is aware, there is no relevant audit information of which the Company's auditor is unaware; and - he has taken all the steps he ought to have taken as a director in order to make himself aware of any relevant audit information and to establish that the auditor is aware of that information.
+Each director has taken steps that they ought to have taken as a director in order to make themselves aware of any relevant audit information and to establish that the company's auditor is aware of that information.
+The directors confirm that there is no relevant information that they know of and of which they know the auditor is unaware.